 Here's a delicious Mexican-style cake that doesn't start with a cake mix!
 It is a nice, light cake with a touch of margarita flavor on top.
 Don't skip the whipped cream and the cute lime slice garnish.

 1/2 teaspoonbaking soda

 2 1/2 cupsall-purpose flour

 whipped cream and lime slices, for garnish (optional)

-2. Prepare cake: Combine sugar, butter, baking soda and salt in a mixing bowl and beat until blended. add the eggs 1 at a time, beating well and scraping the bowl after each addition.
+Prepare the cake: Combine the sugar, butter, baking soda and salt in a mixing bowl and beat until blended.
+Add the eggs 1 at a time, beating well and scraping the bowl after each addition.
 Mix in the lemon zest and lemon juice.
 Add the flour and yogurt alternately, beating well after each addition.

-4. Prepare glaze: Combine sugar, lime juice and water in a saucepan and mix well.
+Prepare the glaze: Combine the sugar, lime juice and water in a saucepan and mix well.
 Cook until the sugar dissolves, stirring frequently.
 Stir in the tequila.

 If you’re having trouble inverting the cake onto a serving platter, or if you’re afraid that it might fall apart, it’s ok to just spoon the glaze over the top of the cake while it’s in the pan.
 Then cut neat slices and transfer to a serving platter.

 If you don't cook with alcohol, it's okay to leave it out & just make a lime glaze to drizzle on top.